 13) Hong Kong

-I have been in Hong Kong several times including in 2000 and 2001.
+I have been in Hong Kong several times including in 2000, 2001 and 2013.
 Anyone who describes Hong Kong as a shopping paradise has never been to Taipei!
-I have no soft feeling for the Taiwanese whatsoever but I am an objective observer.
-You can get anything Chinese in Taipei for a lot less money.
-The Japanese goods situation is relative to Taipei is even sorrier.
-Taipei wins big time.
+You can get anything Chinese in Taipei for a lot less money than Hong Kong.
+Taipei has anything you can buy in Japan for one third of the Hong Kong prize.
+Hong Kong quite simply does not have all the Japanese goods and services that Taipei has because Taipei was part of Japan at one point.
+Hong Kong has more Western goods but the prices are much higher than in Taipei.
 Hong Kong has night life unlike Taipei and is visually ten times more interesting than Taipei.
 The mountains and ocean give Hong Kong a natural advantage over every other city in Asia period.

 I did the Golden Triangle in 2002 that includes New Delhi, Jaipur and Agra.
 India, along with Bolivia, is a place where many do not wear Western clothing.
 Women generally wear saris.
 Men often wear turbans.
 This gives India an exoticism that even places like Thailand do not have.
 India is not an easy place to travel in compared to SE Asia.
 Beggars will chase you.
 India is extremely dirty even compared to other poor countries.
 Monkeys and oxen do wander downtown streets and that is interesting but later you realize is part of the overall chaos that is India.
 Malls are a novelty in India.
 Pubs are few and far between.
 Food sickness is quite common.
 However, India is really interesting and I want to go back!
 The Taj Mahal may very well be the most incredible palace I have ever been to and I have been to a lot of palaces including the palaces of the King of Thailand and the Forbidden City in Beijing.